 - Others as relevant from time to time

-The selection of new projects will be considered by this group, with support from the Leadership Team for this purpose.
+The selection of new projects will be considered by a sub group of the National Council with support from the Leadership Team for this purpose every 3 years.

 - Published resources, including the Theme and Discussion Guide